An overview of the main Internet of Things (IoT) events, conferences and exhibitions in 2017.

 On February 20th and 21st, 2017, the Industry of Things World USA conference took place.

 The event, which is mainly about the Industrial Internet of Things and Industrial Internet was organized in San Diego’s Hard Rock Hotel and featured speakers such as Dean Bartles (President, North American Manufacturing Research Institute, UI Labs), Gary Hayslip (CISO, City of San Diego), Jennifer McNelly (Senior VP, The Manufacturing Institute) and Chris Dennis (Global Product Strategy, Coca Cola) to (really) name just a few.
-Stay tuned for videos of the 2017 edition.
-The 2018 edition of Industry of Things World USA is scheduled on March 8-9, 2018.

 Mobile World Congress 2017 in Barcelona (Spain)